Gonzaga’s culture of service is one of the many reasons we love sending our boys here.

 VOLUNTEER OPPORTUNITIES WITHIN THE GONZAGA COMMUNITY

-Every year around the holidays, Gonzaga’s Campus Ministry office organizes an Adopt-A-Family program that connects a Gonzaga family with a family that’s in need in our community, helping fulfill that family’s Christmas wish list.
+Every year around the holidays, Gonzaga’s Campus Ministry office and GMC volunteers organize the Adopt-A-Family program that connects a Gonzaga family with a family that’s in need in our community, helping fulfill that family’s Christmas wish list.
+Please look for more information in the monthly GMC Newsletter to sign-up and help.

 Throughout the year, the GMC helps support Campus Ministry’s wonderful retreats and service programs by setting up, preparing, and serving food, providing snacks for chaperones, and more.